vandrada/csb/parallel/README.md

 ### Other Options
 * `--with-pipe`: instead of writing the intermediate files to disk, the commands are piped into each other, avoiding disk IO.
 The directories for bam files and mpileup files are not created.
+Equivalent to

 * `--n-procs`: the total number of concurrent processes to run at a time.
-The default is the two processes.
+The default is two processes.

 * `--keep-bam`: keeps the bam files for each region.
 The default behavior is to remove the bam file once the mpileup file has been created.